It’s a demanding world out there.

 Boosting your friendships is one way to increase your resilience.
 Don’t be concerned about being the most popular person on the block.
 Enrich and nurture close friendships to improve social support.
 Find more science on positive relationships here.

 Get involved.
 There are many people in need of help in your community.
-Whether it is through volunteerism, schools, or places of worship, getting involved in supporting others helps everyone.
-People who are involved in altruistic endeavors live longer and have better health (Schwartz et al., 2008).
+Wherever you would like to volunteer your time, getting involved in supporting others helps everyone.
+People who are involved in altruistic endeavors live longer and have better health (Schwartz, Keyl, Marcum, Bode, 2009).

 5 Techniques for Your Sessions